MonDeveloper/demo-trackable-serialization/index.md

 You can @mention a GitHub username to generate a link to their profile.
 The resulting `<a>` element will link to the contributor's GitHub Profile.
 For example: In 2007, Chris Wanstrath (@defunkt), PJ Hyett (@pjhyett), and Tom Preston-Werner (@mojombo) founded GitHub.

 ### Support or Contact
 Having trouble with Pages?
-Check out the documentation at https://help.github.com/pages or contact support@github.com and we’ll help you sort it out.
+Check out the documentation at https://help.github.com/pages or contact support@github.com and weâ€™ll help you sort it out.